Diversify your workforce with supported employment

 This on-the-job action is a perfect opportunity for candidates to demonstrate their skills and receive the best training.

 Supporting the candidate in their role

-As well as matching Cannon Hall with an applicant that met their requirements, our job coaches worked with Dylan to settle him in, provide training, grow his communication skills and provide general support.
+As well as matching Cannon Hall with an applicant that met their requirements, our job coaches worked with Dylan to settle him in.
+They provided training and general support while growing his communication skills.
 This has helped Dylan to flourish in his role.